$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

 To conclude our discussion of exponential decay, we turn to its applications to the KCM defined at the end of the introduction.
 Cancrini, Martinelli, Roberto and Toninelli~\cite{Cancrini08} proved the positivity of the spectral gap above $\qc$ for several specific models including OP, whose KCM counterpart is known as the North-East model.
 They also proved that the result holds for any model under an unhandy additional condition.
 We now use Theorem~\ref{th:exp:decay} together with their results to prove that for all KCM the gap is positive above $\qct$ and $0$ below and the mean infection time of the origin is finite and infinite respectively.
 It is very interesting to note that we will use the exponential decay of $\tilde\theta_n$ and not $\theta_n$, which does not suffice.

-In order to link the spectral gap and the mean infection times we need the following simple facts from~\cite{Martinelli19} and~\cite{Cancrini09}. \begin{lem}[Lemma~4.3~\cite{Martinelli19}, Theorem~4.7~\cite{Cancrini09}] For all $0<q<1$ the mean infection time of the origin in the bootstrap percolation and the corresponding KCM processes satisfy
+In order to link the spectral gap and the mean infection times we need the following simple facts from~\cite{Martinelli19} and~\cite{Cancrini09}. \begin{lem}[Lemma~4.3~\cite{Martinelli19}, Theorem~4.7~\cite{Cancrini09}] For all $0<q<1$ the mean infection time of the origin in the BP and the corresponding stationary KCM processes satisfy

 where $T_{\mathrm{rel}}$ is the inverse spectral gap of the KCM and $\delta>0$ is a sufficiently small constant. \end{lem}